 From the aftermath of the War of 1812 onward, then, the Library of Congress has amassed a truly comprehensive collection.
 In that year, George Watterson began a 14-year tenure as Librarian of Congress.
 Two men had previously held that title, but they served simultaneously as Clerk of the House of Representatives.

-The Library of Congress is officially not the National Library of the United States, but on July 31, 1815 Watterson or someone influence by his thinking used that term in the process of advocating that the library become “the great repository of the literature of the world.”
+The Library of Congress is officially not the National Library of the United States, but on July 31, 1815 Watterson or someone influenced by his thinking used that term in the process of advocating that the library become “the great repository of the literature of the world.”

 Congress approved spending $2000 for more books in 1820—the beginning of annual appropriations for that purpose.
 In 1824, the appropriation was $5000.